openhpc/cloudwg/tutorials/pearc20/exercise1.md

 nav_order: 3
 ---

 # Exercise 1: HPC in the cloud
 ## Provisioning a simple OpenHPC system in Amazon EC2

 In this exercise, we will be provisioning an OpenHPC system in Amazon Elastic Compute Cloud (Amazon EC2).
-In order to begin following along, you need to first follow the directions on the [Getting Started](getting-started.html) page in [Personal AWS cluster from scratch](getting-started.html#personal-aws-cluster-from-scratch) section are be running an [EventEngine tutorial cluster](getting-started.html#eventengine-tutorial-cluster).
+In order to begin following along, you need to first follow the directions on the [Getting Started](getting-started.html) page in [Personal AWS cluster from scratch](getting-started.html#personal-aws-cluster-from-scratch) section or be running an [EventEngine tutorial cluster](getting-started.html#eventengine-tutorial-cluster).

 You will need: